johlym/johnathan-org/src/_posts/2018-10-19-apple-ceo-tim-cook-is-calling-for-bloomberg-to-retract-its-chinese-spy-chip-story.md

 **This** quote at the end made me chuckle:

 > Meanwhile, companies that might possibly be among the 30 alleged to have been compromised are doing all they can to steer clear of the story.
 “We investigated and we found nothing,” an executive at one Fortune 50 company told BuzzFeed News. “ **Please leave us out of this.
-We weren’t mentioned and I don’t want us to be.
-I don’t know what the fuck is going on here.** ”
+We weren't mentioned and I don't want us to be.
+I don't know what the fuck is going on here.** ”

 Happy Friday!